-At page 45-7, The Feynman Lectures presents a "comparison [that] shows the advantages and disadvantages of thermodynamics over kinetic theory" based on atomic models.
+At page 45-7, The Feynman Lectures presents a "comparison [that] shows the advantages and disadvantages of thermodynamics over kinetic theory."
 Summing up the comparison is the conclusion:

 When knowledge is weak and the structure is complicated, thermodynamic relations are really the most powerful.
 When the situation is very simple and theoretical analysis can be made, then it is better to try to get more information from theoretical analysis.